 ASSOCIATION OF REGINA REALTORS®

-Homes that did sell in the city sold in an average of 62 days in the city compared to 68 days in all areas.
-These compare to 53 and 57 days respectively last year.
+Homes that did sell in the city sold in average of 61 days in the city and 68 days in all areas.
+These compare to 54 and 61 days respectively last year.

 “A slower economy coupled with federal mortgage rules making it more difficult for buyers to qualify for financing have had an effect on the demand side of the local market.
 These rules, primarily intended to cool off overheated markets in Vancouver and Toronto, have been applied to all markets in the country whether needed or not”, said Gord Archibald, Chief Executive Officer of the Association of Regina REALTORS® Inc. “The effect of a slower economy has only been exacerbated by these rules which were not needed in this market.
 This has not only hurt buyers, but also sellers and all home owners through lower home values and equity.
 They should be applied on a regional basis where needed, not with a broad-brush across all Canadian markets”, concluded Archibald.
 The Association operates the Multiple Listing Service® System in Regina and area and publishes the Southern Sask Real Estate Review.
 The MLS® System is a co-operative marketing system used only by Canada’s real estate Boards to ensure maximum exposure of properties for sale.